sisinflab-swot/cowl/docs/howto/index.rst

 ------------------

 Since the `OWL 2 specification`_ is highly hierarchical, the API makes extensive use of pseudo-inheritance for structs.
-Every data structure pseudo-inherits from :struct:`CowlObject`, whose concrete type can be queried via :func:`cowl_get_type()`.
+Most data structures pseudo-inherit from :struct:`CowlObject`, whose concrete type can be queried via :func:`cowl_get_type()`.
 Pseudo-inheritance allows you, as an example, to cast a :struct:`CowlClass` to :struct:`CowlClsExp` or :struct:`CowlObject` and back.
 Of course, if the API returns a base pseudo-class